 Family Doctor—American Academy of Family Physicians http://familydoctor.org

 Health Canada https://www.canada.ca

 Patellofemoral pain syndrome.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T116002/Patellofemoral-pain-syndrome .
-Updated February 28, 2017.
-Accessed March 27, 2018
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/patellofemoral-pain-syndrome .
+Updated November 6, 2019.
+Accessed March 26, 2020.

 Smith TO, Drew BT, Meek TH, Clark AB.
 Knee orthoses for treating patellofemoral pain syndrome.
 Cochrane Database of Syst Rev 2015;(12):CD010513.